pulse0ne/fileviewer/README.md

 ```

 ### Notes
-Lots of sensitive information will be passed over the line (file structure and information, files can be downloaded, etc.), so if used anywhere other than a LAN or closed environment, make sure you're serving everything over TLS (https).
+- Lots of sensitive information will be passed over the line (file structure and information, files can be downloaded, etc.), so if used anywhere other than a LAN or closed environment, make sure you're serving everything over TLS (https).
 This is especially important for the downloads: the links are created dynamically from information passed from the server.
 If there is a man-in-the-middle on the connection, they could dynamically change the download location to something malicious.
 You have been warned.
+- Some browsers (notably, Chrome) chose to implement an unstable sort for Array#sort.
+This causes problems when we try to do custom sorting (prioritizing directories then sorting on name, for instance).
+To remedy this, I used/modified a stable merge-sort implementation from the [mout](https://github.com/mout/mout) suite.

 ## License
 Licensed under MIT